HOW SOMEONE CAN HELP YOU WITH YOUR SUPPLEMENTAL SECURITY INCOME (SSI)

 If you are applying because you are disabled or blind, we will complete a disability report.
 We will ask about your health problems, your treatment history, and how your health problems affect your daily activities.

 We will also ask for all of your medical records from medical sources and request authorization from you to obtain those records.
-You can also bring or mail copies of your medical records to the office prior to or at the time of application.
+You can also mail your medical records to your local Social Security office after you have filed your application.